 Ocean heat content has been rapidly increasing in the Eastern Pacific this Spring, which is not surprising.
 You might've heard about the potential for a "super" El Niño this summer.
 Well, the warm water created in the Eastern/Central Pacific by El Niño can lead to supercharged hurricane seasons in those regions.

 Global circulations influenced by El Niño tend to create less disruptive wind shear in the Eastern Pacific as well.
-Weak upper-level winds combined with warm waters tend to lead to many tropical systems.
-At the same time, wind shear tends to increase in the Caribbean during these events, leading to a tougher environment for tropical systems to form and survive.
+Weak upper-level winds combined with warm waters tend to lead to the development of many tropical systems.
+At the same time, wind shear tends to increase in the Caribbean during these events, making it tougher for tropical systems to form and survive.

 Last season was quite active in the Eastern Pacific, with 20 named storms and 5 major hurricanes.
 The Mexican National Meteorological Service issued an early outlook for the 2026 season in April, calling for another active year with roughly 20 named storms.